 Apprenticeships are playing an increasingly important role in Tees Valley industry, helping to meet the needs of a growing and rapidly changing local economy.

 Training and investing in apprentices can bring a wide range of business benefits.
 Whether that is through filling skills gaps, bringing fresh insights and ideas, or upskilling and revitalising the workforce to make sure your business is ready for the future.

 Here’s how we can support your business…

-Tees Valley Combined Authority supports the creation of Apprenticeships in the Tees Valley areas of Darlington, Hartlepool, Middlesbrough, Redcar & Cleveland and Stockton-on-Tees.
-The support is designed to assist employers who are committed to creating new Apprenticeships or progressing their existing Apprentice onto a higher level of Apprenticeship.
+Tees Valley Combined Authority’s Apprenticeship Support Grant supports the creation of Apprenticeships across the Tees Valley (Darlington, Hartlepool, Middlesbrough, Redcar & Cleveland, and Stockton-on-Tees).
+The grant is designed to help employers who are committed to creating a new Apprenticeship, or progressing their existing Apprentice onto a higher level of Apprenticeship.

 Apprentices must start their learning from 1st February 2020, the Apprenticeship training must be provided by a training provider approved by the Education & Skills Funding Agency (ESFA).

 Applications should be made directly to Tees Valley Combined Authority.
 For more information and to apply click here.